MIROC-DOC/model_description/md_en/referenc.md

 Haltiner, G.J. and R.T.
 Williams, 1980:
 Numerical Prediction and Dynamic Meteorology (2nd ed.), John Wiley & Sons, 477pp.

+Katayama A., 1972:
+A Simplified Scheme for Computing Radiative Transfer in the Troposphere, Numerical Simulation of Weather and Climate.
+<span>*Technical Report No. 6, University of California, Los Angeles*<span>, 77 pp.

 Kondo J., 1993:
 A new bucket model for predicting water content